aaron-grau/curic/react/readings/component_declaration.md

 ## Purely Functional Components

-Purely functional components are the simplest, but least versatile, way to declare a component.
+Purely [functional components][functional-components] are the simplest, but least versatile, way to declare a component.
 If a component has no state and needs no lifecycle hooks, it can be written as a pure function that accepts a `props` parameter and acts as the component's `render` method.

 **NB**: A *pure function* is a function whose output is solely determined by its input and has no side effects.